mochajs/mocha/docs/index.md

 });
 ```

-> The latter example uses [Chai as Promised][chai-as-promised] for fluent promise assertions.
+> The latter example uses [Chai as Promised][npm-chai-as-promised] for fluent promise assertions.

 In Mocha v3.0.0 and newer, returning a `Promise` _and_ calling `done()` will result in an exception, as this is generally a mistake: